UAE’s World-Class Infrastructure: How It Boosts Property Values

 Road Network ROI:

-- Villas situated near major arteries like Sheikh Zayed Road demonstrate an average annual appreciation of 3-5% above the general market, showcasing the value of prime road connectivity.
+• Villas located near key arteries such as Sheikh Zayed Road have an average annual appreciation of 3-5% over the general market, demonstrating the importance of prime road access.

-- Average commute times in key urban centers have significantly decreased from 54 minutes in 2015 to just 38 minutes in 2023, directly enhancing the appeal of well-connected residential areas.
+• Average travel times in important urban centers have dropped from 54 minutes in 2015 to 38 minutes in 2023, boosting the appeal of well-connected residential neighborhoods.

 Case Study: The Dubai Marina Metro Extension:

-- Lease yields in the area experienced a notable increase from 5.8% to 6.7%, demonstrating the strong rental demand.
+• Lease yields in the area rose significantly from 5.8% to 6.7%, indicating strong rental demand.

-- Occupancy rates in Dubai Marina now stand at an impressive 93%, significantly higher than the city's average of 86%, directly attributable to enhanced connectivity.
+• Occupancy rates in Dubai Marina are presently at an amazing 93%, substantially higher, than the city's average of 86%, thanks to improved connectivity.

 Strategic Proximity: The Business District Bonus